csev/cc4e/book/chap08.md

 `origin` values of 3, 4, 5 cause `seek` to multiply the given offset by 512 (the number of bytes in one physical block) and then interpret `origin` as if it were 0, 1, or 2 respectively.
 Thus to get to an arbitrary place in a large file requires two seeks, first one which selects the block, then one which has `origin` equal to 1 and moves to the desired byte within the block.

+[comment]: <> (note n_164_01.md)

 [comment]: <> (page 165 , CHAPTER 8 THE UNIX SYSTEM INTERFACE 165 )

 **Exercise 8-2.** Clearly, `seek` can be written in terms of `lseek`, and vice versa.
 Write each in terms of the other.